-For the three months ended June 30, 2017, the Company had income of \$3 million attributable to NRG's 25% ownership of the Class B interests in NRG Wind TE Holdco and a loss of \$22 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
-For the three months ended June 30, 2016, the Company had income of \$1 million attributable to NRG's 25% ownership of the Class B interests in NRG Wind TE Holdco and a loss of \$16 million attributable to non-controlling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
+For the three months ended June 30, 2017, the Company had income of \$39 million attributable to NRG's interest in the Company and a loss of \$22 million attributable to non-controlling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
+For the three months ended June 30, 2016, the Company had income of \$42 million attributable to NRG's interest in the Company and a loss of \$16 million attributable to non-controlling interests with respect to its tax equity financing arrangements and the application of the HLBV method.